Menu burger Close thin Facebook Twitter Google plus Linked in Reddit Email arrow-right-sm arrow-right

 Estate Planning Tips

 • Estate planning can be a complicated and stressful proposition for someone without proper guidance.
 A financial advisor who specializes in estate planning can help you create a plan that will ensure your loved ones are taken care of when you’re gone.
-SmartAsset’s free tool can match you with up to three financial advisors in just five minutes.
-If you’re ready, get started now.
+SmartAsset’s free tool matches you with up to three vetted financial advisors who serve your area, and you can interview your advisor matches at no cost to decide which one is right for you.
+If you’re ready to find an advisor who can help you achieve your financial goals, get started now.

 • If you have a considerable amount of assets, it’s important to familiarize yourself with the laws surrounding estate and gift taxes.
 While the federal government charges both estate and gift taxes, some states have their own death taxes that you’ll want to consider while planning your estate.